 The Fund's sustainable investment objective is to support local, responsible, and inclusive economic growth by delivering well-structured financing options that help small and medium businesses thrive1.
-The Fund achieves this aim by investing substantially all of its assets into a master fund, the Global SME Growth Fund LP, (the "Master Fund") The Master Fund provides debt funding to financial institutions that provide credit to SMEs in underserved markets worldwide to generate commercial financial returns and positive social impact.
+The Fund provides debt funding to financial institutions that provide credit to SMEs in underserved markets worldwide to generate commercial financial returns and positive social impact.

-While environmental, social, governance and impact (ESGI) considerations are integrated throughout the investment lifecycle of the Master Fund2, the focus of its sustainable investing activities is on generating positive social impact.
+While environmental, social, governance and impact (ESGI) considerations are integrated throughout the investment lifecycle of the Fund2, the focus of its sustainable investing activities is on generating positive social impact.

-The social impact goals of the Fund and the Master Fund:
+The Fund's social impact goals: